 Red flags are the following:

-Abuse: emotional, physical, one person is deeply controlling around how the other person spends their time, behaves, etc.
+Abuse: emotional, physical, untreated rage issues, one person is deeply controlling around how the other person spends their time, behaves, etc.

-Personality Disorder: shows signs of narcissistic personality disorder (is unwilling to sacrifice themselves for another person; isn’t willing to let go of lifestyle of a single person in terms of time commitments – i.e. doesn’t really want to be married and would rather continue in the free and unrestricted lifestyle of being single); compulsive lying
+Personality Disorder: shows signs of narcissistic personality disorder (is unwilling to sacrifice themselves for another person; isn’t willing to let go of lifestyle of a single person in terms of time commitments – i.e. doesn’t really want to be married and would rather continue in the free and unrestricted lifestyle of being single); compulsive lying; untreated borderline personality disorder

 Irreconcilable differences in core values (having children, child raising practices, religion, how you handle money).
-Having different religious beliefs and different money styles ares only red flags if you haven’t been able to come to agreements regarding how you’ll raise your children and other practices that may effect your family life.
+Having different religious beliefs and different money styles are only red flags if you haven’t been able to come to agreements regarding how you’ll raise your children and other practices that may affect your family life.